csvprobotica/RoSGhost_2025/README.md

 ## RoSGhost WRO 2024

-_The RoSGhost team is integrated by Nahomy Sclopis, Alex Gonzalez and Alexis Quintero, who represent Colegio San Vicente de Paúl in this Future Engineers competition._
+_The RoSGhost team is integrated by Nahomy Sclopis, Alex Gonzalez and Alexis Quintero, who represent Colegio San Vicente de Paú, Santiago in this Future Engineers competition._

 Engineering materials
 ====